Kong/docs.konghq.com/app/konnect/api-products/index.md

 A common use case is environment specialization.
-For example, if you have three control planes for `development`, `staging`, and `production`, you can manage which environment the API product version is available in by linking an API product version to a Gateway service in that group.
+For example, if you have three control planes for `development`, `staging`, and `production`, you can manage which environment the API product version is available in by linking an API product version to a Gateway service in that control plane.
 You might have v1 running in `production`, and be actively working on v2 in `development`.
 Once it's ready to test, you'd create v2 in `staging` before finally creating v2 in `production` alongside v1.